Urology of Greater Atlanta

 When to See a Doctor

-Those with the following symptoms should see a doctor to analyze their sperm production.
+Those with the following symptoms should see a doctor to analyze their sperm production:

 • Unable to conceive a child after a year of regular unprotected intercourse